GovernanceHankook & Company has embraced a corporate governance system

 Whistleblower shall not receive any retaliatory action of any kind; identity of the person shall be kept anonymous and protected.

-The purpose is to provide judgmental and behavioral guidelines for the application of the Hankook Technology Group's Code of Ethics to actual cases; the company has set out ethical behavioral guidelines for its employee.
+The purpose is to provide judgmental and behavioral guidelines for the application of the Hankook & Company's Code of Ethics to actual cases; the company has set out ethical behavioral guidelines for its employee.
 The guidelines define the specifications regarding unlawful enticement or inducement.

 |Inducement||Cash, checks, gift certificates, tickets, gifts||Forbidden (You are obliged to report the returning of items in excess of the given limits.)|